nclskfm/nclskfm/README.md

 ### Joke of the hour
 <!-- joke -->
->Chuck Norris shot the sheriff, but he round house kicked the deputy.
+>There are two types of people in the world... people that suck, and Chuck Norris.
 <!-- /joke -->

-*Last update: Mon, 17 May 2021 16:43:12 GMT*
+*Last update: Mon, 17 May 2021 17:48:30 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)